WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 The AGIcam is currently being tested on  Andrew Nelson, Nelson Farm, these farms under the supervision of Sankaran, Sindhuja is being tested with AGIcam, and our improvements will affect the yield and the user interface.

+# IV.
+Project Requirements and Specifications

+## 1. Introduction

-# V. System Requirements Specification
+## 2. System Requirements Specification

 The client wants us to improve data transfer algorithms in order to improve the battery life of the sensor.
 Our main goal is to decrease power consumption as much as possible.
 The system currently uses a Raspberry Pi camera module to capture images in specified intervals for image processing, the module is working properly but it’s